-Capti Assess is powered by ETS ReadBasix, one of the most advanced and researched diagnostic tools currently on the market.
-In order to fully appreciate its thoroughness, depth, and academic importance, we must briefly review the history of the ReadBasix as a whole.
+Capti Assess is powered by ETS ReadBasix, one of the most advanced and researched diagnostic assessments in the market.
+To fully appreciate the depth and academic importance of this product, we briefly review the history of ReadBasix.

-In 2004, Dr. Sabatini moved to the Educational Testing Service and began working to create the RISE (Reading Inventory and Scholastic Evaluation), the predecessor to ETS ReadBasix.
-This work was spurred by a collaboration with the Strategic Education Research Partnership (SERP), a group that works closely with numerous school districts across the U.S. Those school districts noted that many of their middle school students were arriving at 6th grade with weak reading skills, but the schools weren’t equipped to identify exactly where their weaknesses were--or what to do about them.
-RISE was initially designed specifically for middle school students, to give schools the information they needed to help struggling readers...
+In 2004, Dr. Sabatini joined the Educational Testing Service and began working to create the RISE (Reading Inventory and Scholastic Evaluation) assessment, the predecessor to ETS ReadBasix.
+This work was spurred by a collaboration with the Strategic Education Research Partnership (SERP), a group that works closely with numerous school districts across the U.S. Those school districts noted that many of their middle school students were arriving at 6th grade with weak reading skills, but the schools were not equipped to identify exactly where their weaknesses were—or what to do about them.
+RISE was initially designed specifically for middle school students, to give schools the information they needed to help struggling readers.
 The project was funded by grants from SERP, Carnegie, and Lila Wallace.

 One of the first large-scale administrations of the RISE battery occurred in a school district in Massachusetts in 2007.
 This allowed the battery to be field tested for the first time with students in entire middle schools.

 In 2010, ETS was awarded an assessment grant under the Reading for Understanding Initiative funded by IES at the U.S. Department of Education.
 This funding allowed for the expansion of the assessment to include more grade levels including elementary school starting from grade 3 and high school.